 There are pre-designated campsites in the Faroe Islands.
 Here is the list of the locations with some quick information.
 To see all info, click the link below the info (dates are listed as month/day).

 *The price is listed per caravan, adult, or child.
-Please see the link below for additional pricing information.
+Please see the link below for additional pricing information and booking online.

 >> To see additional information about the campsites in the Faroe Islands, click here.